dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

         and it is a compile-time error. *This occurs when all the *leaf elements* are dynamic spreads.*

-    *   Otherwise, it is a compile-time error because there is at least one element must be a set, and one element which must be a map.
+    *   Otherwise, it is a compile-time error.
+This can occur when at least one element must be a set, and one element which must be a map.
+Or when no element can be a set or map, because all elements are null-aware spreads of `Null`.

 #### Lists